qortmdgh4141/Comparing-the-Effect-of-Transfer-Learning-on-ResNet-for-Classification-Problems/README.md

   cnn_crosstab
   ```
   <br/>

 ### 5. &nbsp; Research Results  <br/><br/>

-- _The objective of this study was to train MLP-based and CNN-based models using the Fashion-MNIST dataset and compare their classification performance._ <br/>
+- _The objective of this study was to compare the classification performance between the Original-ResNet50 model and the TL-ResNet-50 model with transfer learning (TL) technique applied, using the AI-Hub Korean face image dataset for estimating person's age._ <br/> <br/>

-- _The graph below shows the change in both Loss and Accuracy with increasing Epochs during the training process of both the MLP-based and CNN-based models._ <br/> <br/>

   ```
   def plot_loss_and_accuracy(train_loss, val_loss, train_acc, val_acc, model_name):